 My name is Napoleon Bonaparte.
 I, like all my family members, were given new names after coming to our new permanent home at Adopt-A-Horse.
 Our new names reflect our personality.
 I was given my name after taking over the leadership of the horses and ponies.
 I may be shorter than all the other horses but I run this herd.
 I am speaking for all the horses, ponies, and handlers working together at this beautiful ranch.

-The horses in this family all have at least one parent that is Arabian by birth.
+The horses in this family all have at least one parent this is Arabian by birth.
 Our ancestors were used as combat horses in the desert.
 All of us are trained to work long distances at varying speeds.
 All horses are trained as saddle horses for both first time and experienced riders.
 Two of our horses have begun training to drive a cart.
 Our handlers are going to train all of us to drive a cart.

 Our small horses are a mixture of different breeds of pony size horses.
 The ponies were originally used to haul coal in coal mines.
 All of my pony size brothers and sisters are trained as riding and driving horses.
 Our pony carts have become the most popular part of our program.
 Our pony size horses are working partners.